Ammar-Alam/skillfolio-infrastructure/README.md

 # Static Website with S3, CloudFront, and Route 53 using Terraform

 This repository contains the Terraform configuration for setting up a static website hosted on AWS S3, distributed via CloudFront, and managed using Route 53.
-This configuration allows for a custom domain and SSL certificate to allow for the site to be distributed with HTTPS.
+The following configuration allows for a custom domain and SSL certificate to allow for the site to be distributed with HTTPS.

+This Terraform script was created to easily create and tear down the infrastructure needed to host my attempt at Forrest Brazeal's [Cloud Resume Challenge](https://cloudresumechallenge.dev/) and will be expanded further to encompass more aspects of the challenge.

 ## Project Overview